GraphQL implementation guide

 • Root mutations

-• Any field that receives boundary as an argument
+• Any field that receives the boundary as an argument

-Use boundary: :user or boundary: :instance for resources that don’t belong to a specific project or group:
+Use boundary_type: :user or boundary_type: :instance for resources that don’t belong to a specific project or group.
+For these boundary types, the boundary_type alone determines the boundary.
+By convention, set boundary: to the same value:

 end